Imagine taking a shower before work and gray water comes out. Then, you make a pot of coffee, and water the color of coffee floods out.

 Ian Girshek, legislative director for Assemblywoman Jaime Williams, said their office didn’t receive any recent complaints, but said there was a recent water main break on Ford Street in Gerritsen Beach that could have caused some of the problem.

-However, some residents have been experiencing ongoing coloration problems that couldn’t be caused by an isolated water main break.
+However, some residents have been experiencing ongoing discoloration problems that couldn’t be caused by an isolated water main break.
 Gina Ferrara, who lives in an apartment building on Nostrand Avenue, said that she has been getting brown and black tap, shower and toilet water on and off, sometimes for hours at a time, since last spring.

 “This is almost a year this is going on — so give me an explanation,” Ferrara, who’s lived in her building for 25 years, said.